-Stints as frontman of Sony BMG artists The Mercurymen and a solo deal with Universal Records followed, and the years from 2005 to 2012 saw Jinder release a number of critically acclaimed albums such as Willow Park, I'm Alive, Postcards From Valonia and Nine Cents From Benelux.
+Stints as frontman of Sony BMG artists The Mercurymen and a solo deal with Universal Records followed, and the years from 2004 to 2012 saw Jinder release a number of critically acclaimed albums such as The Best Of Days Ahead, Willow Park, I'm Alive, Twenty Four Hours, Postcards From Valonia, Nine Cents From Benelux and Crumbs Of Comfort.

-After the release of 2012's much loved 'Crumbs Of Comfort', Jinder took a sabbatical from recording to start a family and write his next album, which eventually became 2015's 'Traditional Dark', a bleak and idiosyncratic treatise on love, death and hope which sounded unlike anything else released that year.
+After the release of 2012's much loved 'Crumbs Of Comfort', Jinder took three years to sculpt the songs for his next album, which eventually became 2015's 'Traditional Dark', a bleak, idiosyncratic and lo-fi treatise on love, death and hope which sounded like nothing else released that year.

-If you buy one singer/songwriter album this year, make it 'Traditional Dark' by Jinder.
+If you buy one blues/roots album this year, make it 'Jinder Presents...KINGSIZE BLACKFOOT'